-Changes in materials: dissolving, evaporating how water can change

-parents, and how they change.
+Changes in materials: dissolving, evaporating how water can change parents, and how they change. • Animals including humans - cardiovascular system • Light - how our eyes work.

-Animals including

-humans -

-cardiovascular system

-• Light - how our

-eyes work.

-Science - Learning Challenges/ Prior learning /Vocabulary/Knowledge Milestones/ Working Scientifically Skills/ National Curriculum Statements/ Y1

-Autumn Spring Summer Throughout the year (evidence it at the back of science book) KS1 Y1 Plants Materials Animals, including humans Seasonal changes Scientist/ inventor Dr. Marie Clark Taylor - first black female to get PHD in botany Charles McIntosh Steve Irwin John Dalton - recorded the weather

-Learning Sequence Can you name the parts of a flowering plant?
-WSs4/WSs5 Research/Observing closely Can you name the parts of a tree?
-WSs4/WSs5 Research/Observing closely How are flowering plants and trees similar and different?
-Identifying, grouping and classifying Which flowering plants are grown in gardens?
-Research/Observing closely Which flowering plants are found in the wild?
-Research/Observing closely Can you identify and name some common trees?
-Research/Observing closely Does the time of year affect how many leaves trees have?
-Pattern seeking Can you identify and name everyday materials?
-Research What material are these objects made from?
-Research What properties do materials have?
-WSs4/WSs5 Research/Observing closely testing for stretchy/stiff, shiny/dull, rough/smooth/ bendy/not bendy, seethrough/not see through/waterproof/not waterproof Does layering a material affect how waterproof it is?
-WSs2/ WSs3/Wss4 Fair Testing How are these materials similar and different?
-Identifying, grouping and classifying What body parts do you have?
+Autumn Spring Summer Throughout the year (evidence it at the back of science book) KS1 Y1 Plants Materials Animals, including humans Seasonal changes Scientist/ Inventor Dr. Marie Clark Taylor - first black female to get PHD in botany Charles McIntosh Steve Irwin John Dalton - recorded the weather Learning Sequence Which flowering plants are grown in gardens?
+Research Which flowering plants are found in the wild?
+Research Observing and recording Can you identify and name some common trees?
+Research Can you name the parts of a flowering plant?
+Research Observing and recording Can you name the parts of a tree?
+Research Observing and recording How are flowering plants and trees similar and different?
+Identifying, grouping and classifying Does the time of year affect how many leaves trees have?
+Deciduous and evergreen Pattern seeking/Observing over time Observing Can you identify and name everyday materials?
+Research ensure rock is included as a material due to progression to y3 What material are these objects made from?
+Research Recording What properties do materials have?
+Research Setting up tests (selecting their own materials to test), Recording (possibly pre-made table with ticks and crosses), interpreting and communicating results testing for, shiny/dull, rough/smooth/float/sink/ waterproof/not waterproof → could be 2 lessons.
+Split so children only find 3 properties each lesson depending on cohort.
+Be careful as y2 cover stretching, bending, squashing and twisting.
+Don't do those properties.
+How are these materials similar and different?
+Identifying, grouping and classifying Does layering a material affect how waterproof it is?
+Fair Testing Predicting, Observing and interpreting and communicating What happens to shaving foam over time?
+Observing, interpreting and communicating results What body parts do you have?
 Research Do taller children in our class have bigger hands?
-WSs4, WSs5, WSs6 and WSs7 Pattern seeking Can you identify these animals? (wild animals + pets) Research What body parts do these animals have?
-Research Can you find similarities and differences between animal body parts? animals vs animals and human vs animals Identifying, grouping and classifying Do all animals eat the same things?
-Why?
-Research What are senses?
+Pattern seeking Predicting, Measuring, interpreting and communicating results and evaluating Can you identify these animals? (wild animals + pets) Research What body parts do these animals have?
+Research Do all animals eat the same things?
+Why? herbivores, carnivores and omnivores.
+Research possibility for working scientific skills if you do the 'animal poo' activity - observing, recording, interpreting and communicating How would you sort these animals?
+Identifying, grouping and classifying What are senses?
 Which body part do animals use for each sense?
-Research What is the weather like in autumn/winter/spring/summer?
-W5s4, W5s5, W5s6 Observing over time What happens to trees in autumn/winter/spring/summer?
-W5s4, W5s5, W5s6 Observing over time How long are the days in autumn/winter/spring/summer?
-W5s5 Observing over time How does the temperature change throughout the seasons?
+Research Is our sense of smell better when we can't see?
+Comparative testing Recording, interpreting and communicating results, evaluating What is the weather like in autumn/winter/spring/summer?
+Observing over time Observing, recording, interpreting and communicating results How long are the days in autumn/winter/spring/summer?
+Observing over time Observing, recording How does the temperature change throughout the seasons?
 Is it always the same temperature in each season?
-W5s2, W5s4, W5s5, W5s6 Pattern seeking Prior learning EYFS: • Plant seeds and care for growing plants. • Understand the key features of the life cycle of a plant and an animal.
-Explore collections of materials with similar and/or different properties.
-Talk about the differences between materials and changes they notice.
-EYFS: Use all their senses in hands-on exploration of natural materials.
-Understand the key features of the life cycle of a plant and an animal.
-Explore the natural world around them, making observations and drawing pictures of animals and plants.
-Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter.
-Y1: Evergreen and deciduous trees.
+Pattern seeking Predicting, recording, interpreting and communicating results